-Professor Erkko Autio is Chair in Technology Venturing and Entrepreneurship at Imperial College London Business School.
-At the Innovation and Entrepreneurship Group, he directed the Diffusion of Innovation theme and Co-Investigator in the Digital City Exchange project.
-He is also a member of the Senate of Imperial College and serves in the Research Committee of ICBS.
-He was a founder of the Energy Business Laboratory of ICBS and directed ICBS Doctoral Programme for 7 years until June 2015.
+Professor Erkko Autio FBA is Chair in Technology Venturing and Entrepreneurship at Imperial College London Business School.
+At the Innovation and Entrepreneurship Group, he directed the Diffusion of Innovation theme and was a Co-Investigator in the Digital City Exchange project.
+He also served at the Senate of Imperial College and in the Research Committee of ICBS.
+He was a founder of the Energy Business Laboratory of ICBS and directed ICBS Doctoral Programme for 7 years until 2015.

-Erkko is co-founder of the Global Entrepreneurship and Development Institute and co-author of the Global Entrepreneurship Index and the EU Regional Entrepreneurship Index.
-He is also a founding team member of the Global Entrepreneurship Monitor GEM initiative -- the World's largest ongoing research consortium in social sciences that has been running since 1997.
+Erkko was a co-founder of the Global Entrepreneurship and Development Institute and co-author of the Global Entrepreneurship Index and the EU Regional Entrepreneurship Index.
+He was also a founding team member of the Global Entrepreneurship Monitor GEM initiative -- the World's largest ongoing research consortium in social sciences that has been running since 1997.

-Erkko has conducted pioneering research in the areas of comparative entrepreneurship, international entrepreneurship, innovation ecosystems, and most recently in systems of entrepreneurship and entrepreneurial ecosystems.
-His research has been cited in hundreds of news media in over 80 countries (including The Economist, Financial Times, The Wall Street Journal, Forbes, Fortune, CNN, MSBNC, among others); in over 18 000 academic publications (Google Scholar), and his research has been recognised in the form of numerous best paper awards and similar recognitions.
-Professor Autio was recently recognised as one of the 50 most influential management scholars globally in terms of research impact (Aguinis et al, 2012).
+Erkko has conducted pioneering research in the areas of comparative entrepreneurship, international entrepreneurship, innovation ecosystems, entrepreneurial ecosystems, business model innovation, and digital transformation.
+His research has been cited in hundreds of news media in over 80 countries (including The Economist, Financial Times, The Wall Street Journal, Forbes, Fortune, CNN, MSBNC, among others); in over 40 000 academic publications (Google Scholar), and his research has been recognised in the form of numerous best paper awards and similar recognitions.
+He was recognised as one of the 50 most influential management scholars globally in terms of research impact (Aguinis et al, 2012).

-His current research interests are in entrepreneurship and entrepreneurship policy (notably, National and Regional Entrepreneurial Ecosystems), innovation ecosystems, innovation momentum strategies, business model innovation and innovation from Big Science.
+His current research interests are in entrepreneurship and entrepreneurship policy, entrepreneurial ecosystems, innovation ecosystems, entrepreneurial resilience, wicked acceleration, business model innovation and innovation from Big Science.